 English learners are a significant portion of California public school students:

-- The majority of English learners (71 percent) are enrolled in the elementary grades, kindergarten through grade six.
-The rest (29 percent) are enrolled in the secondary grades, seven through twelve; and less than 1 percent are in the ungraded category.
+- The majority of English learners (72 percent) are enrolled in the elementary grades, kindergarten through grade six.
+The rest (28 percent) are enrolled in the secondary grades, seven through twelve, and in the ungraded category.

 - Mandarin: 1.1 percent